xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

   position, etc. In ECS, component managers each own all the components of a particular type.
 For example, a velocity component manager owns and manages all the velocity components of all entities in the game world.
+- System: Grouping like components together through component managers paves the way for the final part of ECS, system.
+A system contains an aspect of the business logic of a game.
+An ECS instance (known as a world) may have many systems running every tick.
+Systems operate on specific subsets of components, read their state, and act upon it, which may include updating the component, updating other components, or dispatching events.
+For example, a physics system may iterate through all entities with velocity and position components, and update position based on velocity for the time step.
+Another may be a movement sytem which checks for input, and updates the velocity component of a player.

+### Philosophy

+The ECS pattern is highly data driven compared to other architectural patterns.
+With ECS, one defines a large, segmented pool of state (components), and separately define business logic which operates on those components (systems).

 ---

-grouping like components together in this way paves the way for the final part of ecs, system

-an ecs instance (known as a world) may have many systems running every tick

-you may have a movement sytem which checks for input, and updates the velocity component of a player

-you may also have a physics system which iterates through all the velocity and position components, and updates the position based on velocity for the time step

-or you may have a collision component which iterates through all collidable, velocity, and position components, and ensures that colliding objects don't intersect

-ecs just becomes this wonderful pattern where you define this large segmented pool of state (your components), and then you can separately define your business logic which operates on those components (your systems)

 all your systems care about are the components that they are responsible for